Disclosure: As an Amazon Associate I earn from qualifying purchases. See Here for more details.

 I’d also try to stay with a handle length of 20 to 28 inches simply for ease of quick use.
 Nothing is more annoying than trying to work and having extra handle length bumping into and catching on everything in the bush.

-It’s Made in America with good steel, and is affordable enough that if something happens to it or you lose it, it’s not the end of the world.
+It’s Made in Sweden with good steel, and is affordable enough that if something happens to it or you lose it, it’s not the end of the world.
 Of course there are a lot of axes that fit the profile I gave, this is just the axe that comes to mind first.
 I do recommend you check out my bushcraft axes article, there are several axes discussed there that fit the bill for this situation.

 Alright, so we’ve got our camp axe for the heavy work, that guy stays back and holds the fort.
 But what about some of the smaller jobs?
 Kindling, debranching, and for traditional trappers; making traps.

 I know of many trappers who bring and axe with them, it is a quick dispatch I’m told.
-A small animal doesn’t need much more than a chunk of steel upside the
+A small animal doesn’t need much more than a chunk of steel upside the head.

-head.
 Larger animals of course require a firearm.
 I don’t think you’ll be using an axe to dispatch any big game…unless maybe you hit a deer on the ride in.
 You could certainly use your camp axe for these purposes, but it might be a little better if you have something lighter to carry with you and to handle for small tasks.

 It’s small and light weighing only 1.5 pounds, and a length of only 15 inches.
 Not to mention the Swedish quality.
 I honestly can’t think of a better axe for this position.
 It’s certainly a quality, useful and handsome tool.